CityOfPhiladelphia/phl-sentry/README.md

     cp .env.template .env
     # Make appropriate modifications to .env file.

 Create a database.
-If you're using a local PostgreSQL DB, you can just run `./initdb.sh`.
+If you're using a local PostgreSQL DB, you can just run `honcho run ./initdb`.

-    honcho run ./install.sh
+    honcho run ./install

 Then, each time you deploy, run:

-    honcho run ./update.sh
+    honcho run ./update